nikewu/fengbingzi/README.md

 # fengbingzi
 [simpleblog](https://nikewu.github.io/fengbingzi/)
-a very simple blog it just a static site and it just a try the blog is empty
+a very simple static blog.
+it just a try  the blog is empty.